hacktics/nhastie/README.md

 NTLM HTTP authentication is based on a TCP connection, i.e. the connection is the session (I call it "ConSessions").
 In order to exploit this fact here is what NHASTIE does:
 <ol>
 <li> The tool creates a single TCP socket which will be used to transfer all communication to and from the target web application, and stands by (listening) for a victim.</li>
-<li> A victim issues an HTTP request to the tool and the tool forward the HTTP request to the designated web application.</li>
+<li> A victim issues an HTTP request to the tool and the tool forwards the HTTP request to the designated web application.</li>
 <li> The Web application replies with a demand to authenticate using NTLM, the tool forwards the response to the victim.</li>
 <li> The victim automatically responds with a valid NTLM authentication, which is forwarded by the tool the web application by the same TCP socket.</li>
-<li> The web application treat all future incoming HTTP requests from this TCP socket as authenticated by the victim.</li>
+<li> The web application treats all future incoming HTTP requests from this TCP socket as authenticated by the victim.</li>
 <li> The attacker connects to the tool using a browser, and surfs the vulnerable web application using the victim's identity!</li>
 </ol>
 </p>